Soy Ginger Salmon

 • Pat the salmon fillets dry with paper towels.
 Transfer to a glass baking dish or heavy-duty zip top storage bag.

-• Pour the marinade over the salmon, turning to make sure there's a nice coating on both sides.
+• Pour the marinade over the fish, then turn it over to make sure there's a nice coating on both sides.

 Cooking Instructions